Key takeaways

 One safety rule above everything else: know what you are treating

-A plasma pen works for cherry angiomas because it closes the dilated capillary at the source.
-The plasma arc delivers targeted energy to the vessel, causing it to cauterize and contract.
-The body then clears the remnant tissue as the scab forms and falls off.
-Methods that do not reach the capillary layer including topical creams, apple cider vinegar, and cold compresses have no mechanism for removing the angioma.
-They may temporarily mask or irritate the surface, but the capillary remains.
-The bump comes back.
-Using something that does not work is not just ineffective: it delays treatment and can cause unnecessary skin irritation.
+A plasma pen works because it closes the dilated capillary at its source.
+The plasma arc delivers targeted energy to the vessel, cauterizing and contracting it, and the body clears the remnant tissue as the scab forms and lifts.
+That is the whole mechanism, and it is what the rest of this article refers back to.
+Methods that never reach the capillary layer, including topical creams, apple cider vinegar, and cold compresses, have no way to remove the angioma.
+They may irritate or mask the surface for a day, but the capillary stays open and the bump returns.
+Using a method that cannot work is not neutral: it delays the real fix and can leave the skin inflamed.

-Cherry angiomas on the chest, stomach, and upper arms are the easiest to treat safely at home.
-Flat surface, easy to see, minimal curvature.
-Spots on the face, neck, or near the eyes require more precision and more conservative settings.
-The face heals well, but it also shows post-treatment marks more clearly, so the aftercare discipline matters more there.
+Cherry angiomas on the chest, stomach, and upper arms are the easiest to treat safely at home: flat surface, easy to see, minimal curvature.
+Spots on the face, neck, or near the eyes need more precision and more conservative settings.
+The face heals well, but it shows post-treatment marks more clearly, so the aftercare discipline matters more there.
 Per the NIH MedlinePlus guidance on skin conditions, any procedure near mucous membranes or sensitive facial areas warrants extra care.

 The real risks, stated plainly

 Post-treatment hyperpigmentation.
-The healed area can darken if exposed to UV light before the new skin has matured (weeks two to three).
-SPF 50 applied daily to the treated spot during this window prevents it.
-This is not a rare edge case: it is the most common complaint from people who did not follow aftercare.
+The healed area can darken if it meets UV light before the new skin has matured, during weeks two to three.
+Daily SPF 50 on the treated spot through that window prevents it.
+This is the most common complaint from people who skipped aftercare, not a rare edge case.

-Scarring from picking.
+Marks from picking.
 The scab is doing its job.
-Breaking it open before it lifts naturally on its own extends the healing timeline and can leave a small mark.
-If the scab is in a friction-prone area (hairline, under glasses, near clothing), a healing patch over it prevents accidental removal.
+Breaking it open before it lifts on its own extends healing and can leave a small mark.
+In a friction-prone area (hairline, under glasses, near clothing), a healing patch over the scab prevents accidental removal.

 Treating the wrong spot.
-Treating a lesion that is not actually a benign cherry angioma is the highest-stakes risk in this entire category.
-It is also fully preventable with the identification step described above.
+Treating a lesion that is not actually a benign cherry angioma is the highest-stakes risk in this entire category, and the only one that is not manageable at home.
+It is also fully preventable by the identification gate covered above.

 What is NOT a real risk

 Deep burning, permanent scarring, or spreading of any condition.
-The plasma arc operates at the surface level only and does not go deep enough to cause structural damage to the dermis when used as directed on a small, confirmed benign cherry angioma.
+The plasma arc operates at the surface level only and does not reach deep enough to damage the dermis when used as directed on a small, confirmed benign cherry angioma.

 The capillary is the source.
 Close the capillary and you clear the angioma.
 Nothing that stays on the surface does this.